thenexthub/Codira/docs/proposals/rejected/ClassConstruction.rst

-* As a convenience, when a subclass' instance variables all have initializers, it should be possible to explicitly expose superclass init methods in a Swift subclass without writing out complete forwarding functions.
+* As a convenience, when a subclass' instance variables all have initializers, it should be possible to explicitly expose superclass init methods in a Codira subclass without writing out complete forwarding functions.
 For example::

     @inherit init(x:y:z) // one possible syntax